nkrusch/recontext/notes/dig.md

 5. **OUTPUT** Invariants
    - returns a set of possible polynomial relations among the variables in $V$ whose degree is at most $d$ [@nguyen2014].

+## About DIG without symbolic states

+- Instrumentation should not occur
+- CEGIR-based inference should not iterate
+- [LIKELY FALSE] Inequality invariants should not be inferrable
+- Symbolic exec. impacts invariant quality; should NOT affect expressivity

 ## About Invariant Inference

 The generator creates relations about polynomials, disjunctions, flat arrays, or nested arrays.